Frequently Asked Questions

-A: There are three areas of InsectNet.com where passwords are used: The Forum, Entomology Auctions, and the Insect Classifieds.
+A: There are two areas of InsectNet.com where passwords are used: The Forum, and the Insect Classifieds.
 Each application uses a different password system.
-This is because I have put this site together using the best software applications I could find for three different specialized purposes.
+This is because I have put this site together using the best software applications I could find for two different specialized purposes.
 Unfortunately, they do not share a common user registration database.

 Retrieving InsectNet.com Forum passwords:

 Click on the 'Forgot your password?' link in the Forum login screen.
 You will need to submit the e-mail you used to register with.